 Upload a file via SCALD: You may upload the following file formats (max 2 MB): ppt pptx xls xlsx doc docx odt pdf txt csv odg sxw ods rtf zip rar gz 7z tar.

 Licensing and Labels: All material on EWA will be required to include a license and/or TK label.
 Contributors may choose from a variety of licenses and labels.
 We understand that this is a complex aspect of the contribution process and that selecting the most appropriate license/label will require some time and research on the part of the contributor.

 If you have lots of material with the same metadata: You can create one template item with all the metadata you need (e.g., language, place, description, author, contributor, etc.), then DUPLICATE it as many times as you like.
 Then go back and edit the duplicates to put in their unique information such as bird names or stories.
 Alternatively, you can explore doing a BULK UPLOAD by zip or CSV file.

 EWA Collaborators – If you are planning a research project and would like to use EWA as a tool for collaborative transparency (e.g., with the communities of knowledge origin where you work), we will do our best to work with you to explore you or your community’s needs.
 As with any other contribution, you need to make sure you have the permission of the knowledge holders to deposit content in EWA.

 Language Support - EWA has content written or spoken in many languages.
 Pages may be translated using the Google Translate dropdown list in the upper right of the page.
-Use Keywords to indicate the language relevant to any Digital Heritage you contribute.
 Please let us know if you have trouble with diacritics or other display issues in your language.